Battlefield 4: Marketing

 DICE revealed more Battlefield 4 content in the E3 2013 event at June 10, 2013, such as multiplayer modes, and allowed participants to play the game at the same event.
 More information was released at Gamescom 2013 in Cologne, Germany, such as the "Paracel Storm" multiplayer map and Battlefield 4 Premium.
 Battlefield 4 Premium includes five digital expansion packs featuring new maps and in-game content.
 Two-weeks early access to all expansion packs.
 Personalization options including camos, paints, emblems, dog tags and more.
 Priority position in server queues.
 Weekly updates with new content.
 Double XP events, 12 Battle Packs.
 Battle Packs are digital packages that contain a combination of new weapon accessories, dog tags, knives, XP boosts, and character customization items, three are included with all pre-orders of the Origin Digital Deluxe edition.
 The service will also transfer your Premium membership from Xbox 360 to Xbox One or PS3 to PS4.
 Premium membership pre-orders started the day the service was announced (August 21, 2013).
 DICE has also announced that if you purchase the game for a current generation system (PlayStation 3 or Xbox 360) you will be able to trade it in for a PlayStation 4 or Xbox One version of the game for as little as $10.
 Additionally all PlayStation 3 and 4 copies will include a code in the box to redeem a digital copy on the PlayStation Store.

 An important strategy of DICE's market strategy to promote Battlefield 4 was the series of TV and web advertisements entitled Only in Battlefield 4.
 Each one of these TV spots was narrated by a player of Battlefield 4 describing one of the unique experiences they encountered, along with a re-creation of the event using gameplay footage.
 These advertisements highlighted the free-form nature of the upcoming game, such as the destructibility of the environment and the dynamic nature of the game's combat engine.
 These events included things such as demonstrating the new Levolution feature, upgrades to gameplay, and unscripted moments that cannot occur in other games' multiplayer mode.

 Due to poor reception from gamers, on May 30, 2013, EA discontinued the online pass for all existing and future EA games including Battlefield 4.

 A companion application was also released for iOS and Android.

 Downloadable content

 Battlefield 4 featured a total of five downloadable content (DLC) packs that included new maps and additions to gameplay.
-All five DLC packs was developed by DICE LA and were available two weeks prior to their scheduled release by players who had purchased Premium.
+All five DLC packs were developed by DICE LA and were available two weeks prior to their scheduled release by players who had purchased Premium.
 Once support for Battlefield 4 Premium ended, DICE LA announced all future DLC would be free.